Frequently Asked Questions

 Can admitted applicants defer admission?

-Admitted applicants may defer admission to the MBA program for one year by submitting the $1,500 non-refundable deposit along with a note indicating that they are requesting to defer admission for either one semester (Evening MBA only) or one year (Full-time MBA, IMBA, or Evening MBA).
+Admitted applicants may request to defer admission to the MBA program for one year (Full-Time MBA) or one semester (Evening MBA).
+Requests must be made in writing and are granted on a case-by-case basis by the admissions committee.
+If the deferment request is granted applicants will submit the $1,500 non-refundable enrollment in order to secure their place in the next cohort.
 Scholarship recipients who defer admission will be guaranteed a scholarship for the following academic year, but the actual amount of the scholarship may change depending upon the scholarship allocations for that academic year.

 What happens if I am not admitted?